pranavreddy23/autoware.privately-owned-vehicles/EgoPath/README.md

 EgoPath is a neural network which processes raw camera image frames and directly predicts the driving path in an end-to-end manner, allowing for safe autonomous driving in challenging road conditions where lane detection alone is insufficient.

+The EgoPath network comprises a total of 3.17 Billion Floating Point Operations.